chathu-weerasena/Foodie_Universe_Client/README.md

 Find the deployed version here https://foodieuniverse.netlify.app/

-Social Media Platform for the Foodies.
+Social Media Platform for Foodies.

 Basic version has two sections.
 One Section to share their dining out experience.
 Second section to be creative in their food journey.
 I have created one section here for food captures.

-In future : I want to figure out how to show the content which is relevant for the user engagements.
+In future : Design a Home page to show all the posts.
+Add a filter to search relevant posts.
+Develop a logic to improve News Section.
-I Want to implement another section to the creative section, which contains recipes, tested recipes, and different food experiences such as new recipes.

-Currently : Improving the basic version with TypeScript for future enhancements.

 ## Tech Stack: